pollen-robotics/reachy-2021-docs/content/help/faq/index.md

 {{% expand "> Can you explain a bit Reachy's software?" %}}
 Check the [Overall presentation]({{< ref "advanced/software/presentation" >}}) of the Software section.
 {{% /expand %}}

+{{% expand "> Does Reachy Mobile come with an autonomous navigation stack?" %}}
+The current release does not come with an autonomous navigation stack.
+However, we have an internal (experimental) version where [nav2](https://navigation.ros.org/) runs.
+If this is of interest to you, please let us know.
+{{% /expand %}}